Did you know that you can skip your tax season panic attack and learn how to avoid paying taxes on your 1099s?

 Sadly, as an independent employee, you won’t receive a comprehensive benefits package like you would if you worked a W-2 job.
 But before you start freaking out, know that you’ll still get some perks that can make up for it.

-Self-employed workers can deduct their health insurance expenses, including medical, dental, and long-term care.
-This lowers your adjusted gross income (AGI), leading to less money you have to pay.
+Self-employed workers can deduct their health insurance expenses, including medical, dental, and long-term care insurance.
+This lowers your adjusted gross income (AGI), reducing the amount of taxable income you pay taxes on.

 Internet and Phone Expenses